psychgen/genomics-differentiation/README.md

 06.1_specify_LGMs_with_trio_pgs.R specifies LGMs with trio PGS as predictors.

-07_run_mediation_LGMs_with_sx.R runs the mediation LGMs w/ PGS and symptom outcomes by sourcing the script '07.1_specify_mediation_LGMs_with_sx.R'.

-07.1_specify_mediation_LGMs_with_sx.R specifies the mediation LGMs with symptom outcomes.

-07.2_run_mediation_LGMs_with_dx.R runs mediation LGMs with diagnostic outcomes in Mplus, using the MplusAutomation package in R.

-08_run_equiv_tests.R runs equivalence tests to determine, in conjunction with null hypothesis significance tests, whether the PGS effects are null, non-null, or undecided.
+07_run_equiv_tests.R runs equivalence tests to determine, in conjunction with null hypothesis significance tests, whether the PGS effects are null, non-null, or undecided.